 Pronator syndrome is a compressive neuropathy of the median nerve at the level of the elbow.

-It is one the compression neuropathies of median nerve.
-Other two compression neuropathies of median nerve are anterior interosseus nerve and carpal tunnel syndrome which are described separately.
+It is one the compression neuropathies of the median nerve.
+Other two compression neuropathies of median nerve are anterior interosseous nerve and carpal tunnel syndrome which are described separately.

-Pronator syndrome is more common in women especially in fifth decade.
-It has been associated with well-developed forearm muscles as in weight lifters.
+Pronator syndrome is more common in women, especially in the fifth decade.
+It has been associated with well-developed forearm muscles as in weightlifters.

 The median nerve is formed in the axilla by the lateral and medial cords of the brachial plexus.
 It has contributions from has roots in C5, C6, C7, C8, and T1.
-In the axilla it lies in vicinity of artery.
+In the axilla, it lies in the vicinity of the artery.

 [Read more on brachial plexus]

 After that, the median nerve passes between the two heads of the pronator teres.
 This is a possible site of compression.
 Further, it gives branches to the pronator teres, the flexor carpi radialis, the palmaris longus, and the flexor digitorum superficialis.

 A significant branch is the anterior interosseous nerve, which is given off within the pronator teres and supplies the flexor pollicis longus, the pronator quadratus, and the lateral half of the flexor digitorum profundus.

 The median nerve continues its course in the distal forearm, under the flexor digitorum superficialis, and on the flexor digitorum profundus.
 The palmar cutaneous branch just above the wrist and supplies the thenar eminence and central palm.